-If the receiving agency is unable to obtain the necessary PAR information from the previous agency, the receiving agency may call the Department's fiscal agent at 844-235-2387 (toll free) to find out whether there is a current Home Health PAR in the system.
-If a current PAR does exist, the Department's fiscal agent will provide the name and phone number of the Home Health Agency who currently has the approved PAR, but will not be able to provide any of the details for the PAR.
+If the receiving agency is unable to obtain the necessary PAR information from the previous agency, the receiving agency may call the Department's Fiscal Agent to find out whether there is a current Home Health PAR in the system.
+If a current PAR does exist, the Department's Fiscal Agent will provide the name and phone number of the Home Health Agency who currently has the approved PAR, but will not be able to provide any of the details for the PAR.

 The receiving agency should contact the previous agency, when possible, and notify them that the member is transferring agencies and the effective date of the change.

-Home Health Agencies should not bill Long-Term Home Health services on another provider's Long-Term Home Health PAR.
+Home Health Agencies should not bill LTHH services on another provider's LTHH PAR.

 Home Health Prior Authorization Information

-Medical Assistance Program Home Health is provided on an Acute Home Health basis or Long-Term Home Health (LTHH) basis.
-Health First Colorado also reimburses Telehealth services for members who qualify for telehealth monitoring (for more information on Home Health Telehealth services refer to the Home Health Benefit Coverage Standard as referenced in 10 C.C.R 250-10 8.522 - Covered Services).
+Medical Assistance Program Home Health is provided on an Acute Home Health basis or LTHH basis.
+Health First Colorado also reimburses Telehealth services for members who qualify for telehealth monitoring.
+(For more information on Home Health Telehealth services, refer to the Home Health Benefit Coverage Standard as referenced in 10 C.C.R 250-10 8.522 - Covered Services).

 Acute Home Health

-Intermittent Home Health services required for the care of chronic long-term conditions, and/or on-going care that exceeds the acute HH period (61st calendar day of Home Health service).
-All Long-Term Home Health services must be prior authorized.
+LTHH is defined as intermittent Home Health services required for the care of chronic long-term conditions, and/or on-going care that exceeds the acute HH period (61st calendar day of Home Health service).
+All LTHH services must be prior authorized.

-Services Include: Skilled nursing, skilled certified nurse aide, telehealth services.
+Services include skilled nursing, skilled certified nurse aide and telehealth services.
 Pediatric members may also receive physical therapy, occupational therapy and speech therapy.

-- At least ten (10) calendar days has elapsed since the member's last acute Home Health episode,
+- At least ten (10) calendar days have elapsed since the member's last Acute Home Health episode,

-- There is new onset of illness, injury or disability or when the member experiences an acute change in condition from the member's past acute HH episode(s).
+- There is a new onset of illness, injury or disability or the member experiences an acute change in condition from the member's past Acute Home Health episode(s).